 If you get at hurt at work, you’ll probably have to file a workers’ comp claim.
 You normally can’t file suit against your employer directly.
 However, there are exceptions to this rule.
 If you believe you have a valid claim, contact an experienced injury attorney in Baton Rouge today.

-Schedule your free initial consultation with Babcock Trial Lawyers today.
+Schedule your free initial consultation with Babcock Injury Lawyers today.